aerljd7/VoucherScan/README.md

 IF AP Isolation is Enabled, The Script Will Not Work

-Tested on: Omada voucher type, LBP, OneClick, JuanFi
+Tested on: Omada Voucher Type, LBP, OneClick, JuanFI

 OS: Debian, Mint